 Can you calculate the concentration of a PRODUCT after a given amount of time?
-You should be able to.
+You should be able to. (hint: use stoichiometry! the amounts LOST as reactants must relate to the amounts GAINED in products.)

 What should you PLOT to get a straight line for 0, 1st, and 2nd order kinetics?